Ohio State Buckeyes football

-The Ohio State Buckeyes football team competes as part of the NCAA Division I Football Bowl Subdivision, representing Ohio State University in the East Division of the Big Ten Conference.
-Ohio State has played their home games at Ohio Stadium in Columbus, Ohio since 1922.
-The Buckeyes are recognized by the university and NCAA as having won eight national championships along with 41 conference championships (including 39 Big Ten titles), 10 division championships, 10 undefeated seasons, and six perfect seasons (no losses or ties).
-Seven players have received the Heisman Trophy (second all-time), with the program holding the distinction of having the only two-time winner of the award.
+The Ohio State Buckeyes football team represents the Ohio State University in American football.
+They compete in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Big Ten Conference.
+The 102,780-capacity Ohio Stadium, located on campus in Columbus, has been the Buckeyes' home field since 1922.

-The first Ohio State game was a 20–14 victory over Ohio Wesleyan University in Delaware, Ohio, on May 3, 1890.
-The team was a football independent from 1890 to 1901 before joining the Ohio Athletic Conference (OAC) as a charter member in 1902.
-The Buckeyes won two conference championships while members of the OAC and in 1912 became members of the Big Ten Conference.
+The Buckeyes claim nine national championships, including seven from the major wire-service selectors: AP Poll and/or Coaches' Poll.
+The program has also captured 41 conference championships (2 OAC and 39 Big Ten), 10 division championships, and has compiled 10 undefeated seasons, including six perfect seasons (no losses or ties).
+Seven players have received the Heisman Trophy (second all-time), with the program holding the distinction of having the only two-time winner (Archie Griffin) of the award.